 To think that the developers simply put new textures over old pixels would not do justice to the commitment of those involved.
 There are many good and new ideas behind Streets of Rage 4.
 So there is a completely new story that takes place around ten years after the events of the predecessor.

-The combat system has also been refreshed.
-There are new combos of light and heavy attacks or cool finishers, with which you can show the opponents if you press “forward” and the combo button.
-And then there is still the opportunity to fill in the health of the fighters again in order to be able to counteract the level of difficulty.
+The combat system has also undergone a refreshment treatment.
+There are new combos of light and heavy attacks or a cool finisher to show off to the opponents by pressing "forward" and the combo button.
+And then there's the possibility of refilling the health of the fighters to be able to counteract the level of difficulty a bit.
 This is also necessary because there are special attacks that cost life energy.
-This closes a cycle that sounds nice on paper, but can really shine in the game.
+And so a cycle is completed that sounds nice on paper, but can really shine in the game.

 Instead of hopping and punching like in the past, Streets of Rage 4 offers the player more variants to fight their way to the level goal.
 In addition: each of the characters plays noticeably different and uses completely different attacks.
 The mobility also differs.
 Slow fighters hit hard, but slowly evade enemy attacks.
 Practice is required.

 Unlockable characters or variants of characters provide some long-term motivation.
 It's not absolutely necessary, but a cool gimmick, not least because it creates a connection to the classics.

 The fight ratings provide even more motivation.
 After each level, the efficiency of the beating is assessed.
 How well you do depends mainly on the combos you have made and the hits you hit.
 Because in some levels opponents only appear in small groups, it is difficult to achieve high ratings at the beginning.
 The more opponents come, the easier it becomes - at least in theory, because then the risk of being beaten up also increases.